Wednesday, 12. March 2014 18:13

 How to Do it

 First, import your XLT test suite into the IDE (Eclipse).
 Then import all .jar files from the XLT lib directory into your project.
-In the XLT Script Developer options menu, check “Generate JUnit wrapper class for test cases”.
+In the XLT Script Developer options menu, check “Generate JUnit wrapper class for test cases” and save your test cases.

-Add the statements below to the exported Java code.
-Here you can choose your browser (Android, Safari, Firefox, Chrome, Internet Explorer):
+Add the statements below to the exported Java wrapper.
+Here you can choose your browser (Android, Safari, Firefox, Chrome, Internet Explorer).
+Place this code in the constructor.

 DesiredCapabilities capabilities = DesiredCapabilities.firefox();